 Newport has got to be one of my favourite places in the USA.
 A town that was once on par with the ports of New York and Philadelphia, Newport retains its historic charm and is a popular beach destination.
-It was also a popular beach destination for the wealthiest of the wealthy in the gilded age, including the Vanderbilt family.
+It was also a popular summertime destination for the wealthiest of the wealthy in the gilded age, including the Vanderbilt family.
 Many mansions that redefine the term “mansion” line the streets of what had before been a modest seaside town.
 It truly is one of the most unique and history-loving places in the country.

 Your visit must absolutely include at least one of the Newport Mansions (The Breakers is the most famous).
 But definitely set aside a few hours to roam around the streets and Newport’s Cliff Walk.